-Six common misconceptions about cybersecurity
+Six common misconceptions about enterprise cyber security

 Assumption 1: It only affects the others anyway.

 “After all, our company is not interesting enough for a cyberattack.”
 This assessment is anything but rare.
 Unfortunately, the reality is completely different.
 Statistics suggest that as many as 99 percent of all cyber damage cases are the result of attacks that were not targeted at all.
 In other words, the vast majority of attacks are spray-and-pray.
 In a scattergun approach, cybercriminals launch a general attack attempt without a specific target.
 Then they simply wait to see which companies or organizations, for example, are successful with the mail containing the phishing link.
 Unfortunately, for many companies, the hurdle for an initial compromise of their IT is not high enough to withstand these attacks in the long run.
 This plays into the attackers’ hands.
 Especially if they have primarily financial interests and want to blackmail the company, for example, by encrypting it via crypto-Trojan or ransomware.
 In such cases,the vast majority of attacksis most effective for cyber criminals.
 This in turn means that every company is a potential victim.

 Politically motivated attacks are clearly distinguishable from this: Here, the success ultimately is only a question of manpower because in an ideologically based attack, monetary cost-benefit considerations play a completely subordinate role.
 In such cases, zero-day attacks are also used more frequently, which exploit vulnerabilities in software that are not yet publicly known.
 With a zero-day exploit, attackers play a wild card, so to speak.
 Because when the new attack method becomes public through its use, this attack vector is ultimately burned because software vendors then roll out appropriate security updates.

 Assumption 2: Attacks from the supply chain do not play a major role.